-A few years ago, while researching Australia travel guides, we tested out a few different rental vehicles over a few months, doing everything from the long haul across the Nullarbor Plains to off-roading in the Northern Territory Top End and Red Centre.
-One of our top tips for road trips in Australia is to hire or buy our vehicle of choice, the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.
-We became very fond of that thing.
-For me, the affection was partly rooted in reasons of nostalgia, as I spent five years of my late childhood and early teens travelling around Australia in a caravan with my family.
+A few years ago, while photographing and researching a couple of Australian travel guidebooks, we tested out several different rental vehicles over a few months, doing everything from the long haul across the Nullarbor Plains and covering the length and breadth of Western Australia to off-roading in Kakadu National Park in the Northern Territory’s Top End, and in the Red Centre, from Alice Springs to Uluru.

+As a result of that trip, one of our top tips for road trips in Australia is to hire our vehicle of choice, the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.
+We became very fond of that vehicle.
+For me, the affection was partly rooted in nostalgia, as I spent five years of my late childhood and early teens travelling around Australia in a 4WD and caravan with my family.

 The dirt track that the tourist office staff in Alice Springs had told us would be drivable in the wet all of a sudden wasn’t, rapidly becoming a mud bath as the rain fell in sheets.
 As creek crossings turned into raging rivers, ‘floodways’ lived up to their name, and our dirt track turned into a stream, and, not long after, a lake.

 We knew that — despite having driven halfway along the 180-km Mereenie Loop that would take us to Kings Canyon — we had to turn around and drive all the way back to Alice Springs, on the flooded road, in the dark, and in the torrential rain.
 And we did it just in the nick of time as the water quickly rose around us.
-And that’s another of our top tips for road trips in Australia — monitor the weather closely.
+And there’s one of our top tips for road trips in Australia — monitor the weather closely.

-We had the right vehicle to handle the harsh conditions the Australian outback can throw at travellers, so slowly but surely we were able to make it out safely.
+We had the right vehicle to handle the harsh conditions that the Australian outback can throw at travellers, so slowly but surely we were able to make it out safely.
 Others who’d taken the same route and were a short distance ahead of us became trapped and weren’t rescued by helicopter until a few days later.